buddhist-uni/buddhist-uni.github.io/_content/articles/diversity-statements_carnes-fine-sheridan.md

 pages: "20--24"
 ---

-> studies suggest that diversity statements be aspirational, emphasize autonomy, and express a value for difference
+> studies suggest that diversity statements [should] be aspirational, emphasize autonomy, and express a value for difference